-Annaliese Griffin, Editor-in-Chief
+Annaliese Griffin, Editor-in-Chief and co-founder

-Chrysanthe Tenentes, Partner and Contributing Editor
+Chrysanthe Tenentes, Partner, Contributing Editor and co-founder

 Chrysanthe is a second generation Brooklynite, originally from Vermont, residing in Williamsburg.
 She has worked at foursquare, and co-organizes the North Brooklyn Breakfast Club for startup and entrepreneurial types.
 Otherwise, she can be found baking, biking, or in three places at once.

-Kate is a lawyer and aspiring comedy writer who is a relative newcomer to Brooklyn, having fled the East Village last year in search of outdoor space and, apparently, kombucha.
+Kate Hooker is a lawyer and aspiring comedy writer who is a relative newcomer to Brooklyn, having fled the East Village in search of outdoor space and, apparently, kombucha.
 Kate and her cocker spaniel sidekick, Hurley, are thoroughly enjoying their new borough and all the benefits of grill ownership.
 When she isn’t working, Kate is often found trying out new restaurants and bars (particularly those that trade in oysters, craft beer, and pie), listening to podcasts for comedy nerds, and watching college basketball.

 David Chiu is a writer who lives in Brooklyn.
 He has written for AOL Music, Time Out New York, People and New York Magazine.

 Jordan Galloway is a culture writer by trade and a flat white aficionado by choice.
 When she’s not writing or consuming coffee, she can usually be found absconding with newspaper sections from her local coffee shop, plotting her great escape or knitting the world’s longest tangerine scarf.